hyiltiz/vim-plugins-profile/README.md

 ruby ./vim-plugins-profile.rb

 # Or python if you are from the other camp.
-vim-profiler.py
+python vim-profiler.py
-vim-profiler.py -p # plot a bar chart
+python vim-profiler.py -p # plot a bar chart

 # To use an alternative executable such as neovim, pass it as the first argument.
 ruby ./vim-plugins-profile.rb nvim